 Results

-Data was collected for 30 young people (15 SI (6M:9F) and 15 CG (8M:7F)).
-The mean (SD) age for all participants was 13.6 years (3.0).
+Data were collected for 30 young people (15 SI [6 male, 9 female] and 15 CG [8 male, 7 female]).
+The mean (standard deviation) age of the participants was 13.6 years (3.0).
 The SI group demonstrated consistently more protracted and elevated sternoclavicular joint positions during all movements.
-Normalized muscle activity in Latissimus dorsi was lower in the SI group and had the most statistically significant differences across all movements.
-Where differences were identified, the SI group also had increased normalized activity of their middle trapezius, posterior deltoid and biceps muscles whilst activity of their latissimus dorsi, triceps and anterior deltoid were decreased compared to the CG group.
-No statistically significant differences were found for pectoralis major across any movements.
-Weighted tasks produced fewer differences in muscle activity patterns compared to unweighted tasks.
+Normalized muscle activity in latissimus dorsi was lower in the SI group and had the most statistically significant differences across all movements.
+Where differences were identified, the SI group also had increased normalized activity of their middle trapezius, posterior deltoid, and biceps muscles but decreased activity of their latissimus dorsi, triceps and anterior deltoid muscles compared with the CG group.
+No statistically significant differences were found for the pectoralis major across any movements.
+Weighted tasks produced fewer differences in muscle activity patterns compared with unweighted tasks.

 https://eprints.bournemouth.ac.uk/39656/